gotuna/docs/content/docs/basics/middlewares.md

 The exact opposite of Authenticate middleware.
 Authenticated users will be redirected to the provided destination.

+### StoreParamsToContext
+This middleware will add all parameters from the current request to the context, this includes query, form, and route params

-### StoreToContext
+### StoreUserToContext
-This middleware will add common values to the request context for further use.
+This middleware will add the current logged in  user object (if any) to the request context for further use.
-It is highly recommended to use and attach this middleware to all routes.

 The request context will be used to store:
 - current authenticated user object.